JackHuyn/SWE_4103_Gr3/Backend/DbWrapper/README.md

 - github_personal_access_token - Optional for now.
 May become mandatory in future sprints.
 (Default is empty string)

 `removeCourse(course_id)` - Given a course ID, deletes the course entry from the database.
 Returns True if successful.

+`findUser(email)` - Given an email, returns a user entry in the database.
+Returns None if entry is not found.